woodpecker-ci/woodpecker/docs/versioned_docs/version-2.5/20-usage/75-project-settings.md

 ## Only inject netrc credentials into trusted clone plugins

-The "clone" step may need git credentials (e.g. for private repos).
-These are injected via `netrc`.
+The clone step may require git credentials (e.g. for private repos) which are injected via `netrc`.

-By default, they're only injected into "trusted" clone plugins listed in env var `WOODPECKER_PLUGINS_TRUSTED_CLONE`.
+By default, they are only injected into trusted clone plugins listed in the env var `WOODPECKER_PLUGINS_TRUSTED_CLONE`.
-If this option is unchecked, git credentials will be injected into any plugin used in the clone step, regardless of being listed in `WOODPECKER_PLUGINS_TRUSTED_CLONE`.
+If this option is disabled, the git credentials are injected into every clone plugin, regardless of whether it is trusted or not.

 :::note
-This option does not have any effect for other steps than the "clone" step.
+This option has no effect on steps other than the clone step.
 :::

 ## Project visibility